Gobi1616/School_District_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/82549869/119054073-062fe580-b995-11eb-8480-9e6adfc0fbcf.png)

 ### School summary:

+The score substitutions had an impact on the ranking of the top five performing schools when evaluating school summaries and performance schools.
+Thomas High School was removed from the top five category after replacing both math and reading results, as they now have a 65% overall passing rate.
+On the plus side, Thomas High School did not fall into the bottom five performing schools as a result of these modifications.

 An overview table that summarizes key metrics about each school was created in the following metrics

       - School Name